Home Preschool What’s the Difference Between VPK, Preschool and Early Learning Centers?

 Preschool is for children who are around 2-4 years old.
 In preschool, the emphasis is on playful learning.
 Typical activities in preschool include reading stories, singing songs, playing independently, and conducting simple experiments.
 Children will strengthen their vocabulary, motor skills, and social skills.

-An early learning center is a place like Bayside Discovery Center where we offer both preschool and VPK.
-Early learning centers don’t have to offer both, but we think that it is helpful for students to have a familiar location to attend for several years which is why we offer both preschool and VPK programs, as well as before- and after-care.
-At Bayside Discovery Center we believe in learning by doing and encourage children to get engaged in the learning process.
+An early learning center is a place like Bayside Discovery Center, where we offer both preschool and VPK.
+Early learning centers don’t have to offer both, but we think it is helpful for students to have a familiar location to attend for several years, which is why we offer both preschool and VPK programs, as well as before- and after-care.
+At Bayside Discovery Center, we believe in learning by doing and encourage children to get engaged in the learning process.

-In our preschool and VPK programs children can expect to learn about music, cooking, art, science, Spanish, and more.
-In addition to learning in the classroom, we have three playgrounds and go on several field trips.
-We have a literature-based curriculum and aim to help children improve their reading, writing, and motor skills.
+In our preschool and VPK programs, children can expect to learn about music, cooking, art, science, and more.
+In addition to learning in the classroom, we have three playgrounds, and our VPK students go on several field trips throughout the school year.
+Our literature-based curriculum aims to help children improve their reading, writing, and motor skills.
 We value our relationship with children and their parents and want children to be excited about coming to school!

 Florida offers free Pre-K programs for all 4-year-olds regardless of family income.
-The Voluntary Prekindergarten Education Program — or VPK — prepares early learners for success in kindergarten and beyond.
-VPK helps build a strong foundation for school using educational material corresponding to various stages in a child’s development.
+The Voluntary Prekindergarten Education Program prepares early learners for success in kindergarten and beyond.
+VPK’s specialized focus helps build a strong foundation for school using educational material corresponding to various stages in a child’s development.
+These developmental standards guide our learning-by-doing philosophy.

 Bayside Discovery Center is an early learning center in Palm Bay, Florida.
 When exploring preschool or VPK programs for your child, consider Bayside for a caring environment where they can grow and learn.
 Contact us for more information.